This replaces previous requirements, where an HMO licence was only required for a property comprising of three or more storeys.

 If your application is refused and you wish to appeal, please contact us in the first instance.
 Appeals must be made to a first tier tribunal within 28 days of the decision being made.

-Once your licence has been granted, the details will be entered onto the public register.
+Once your licence has been granted, the details will be entered on the public register.
 You cannot transfer a licence.
 If you sell your HMO, the new owner will have to apply for a licence of their own.